Little Bits of History

 American Medical Association – In 1847, the AMA was founded.

-May 8: Saint-Pierre, Martinique – In 1902 a volcano erupts and destroys Saint-Pierre, Martinique.
+May 8: Saint-Pierre, Martinique – In 1902, a volcano erupted and destroyed Saint-Pierre, Martinique.

 Shoot Out - In 1984, a shooting at the Quebec National Assembly took place.